 |Outside the U.S. or Canada||71%|

-Scores will be released about 3 to 4 weeks after your exam takes place, usually on Wednesdays.
+Scores are released about 3 to 4 weeks after your exam takes place, usually on Wednesdays.
 Those results will remain available for 120 days.
-If you fail the Step 2 CK exam, you will still be able to retake it while you still meet eligibility requirements.
-Keep in mind, however, that attempt limits on this exam will decrease to four attempts no earlier than July 1, 2021.
-Also, any failing grades will remain on your record, so make sure you are well-prepared before you try to retake the exam.
+If you fail the Step 2 exam, you will still be able to retake it while you still meet eligibility requirements.
+Keep in mind, however, that attempts are limited – the total number of allowed attempts is four, as of July 1, 2021.
+Any failed attempt will remain on your record, so make sure you are well-prepared before you try to take the exam.

 How Should I Study for Step 2 CK?

-Your path to success on the Step 2 CK will be similar to your path to success for Step 1.
-The study schedule and types of resources will stay almost the same, but your content and practice is going to look different.
+Your path to success on Step 2 will be similar to your path to success for Step 1.
+The study schedule and types of resources will stay almost the same, but your content and practice are going to look different.
 Your first goal?
 Figure out your day-to-day schedule and set aside the appropriate amount of time to study.
 Your studying should include high yield resources and a plan for taking NBME® practice exams.
-It is often recommended taking one NBME® practice exam per week.
-Developing your schedule can be a challenge, but Lecturio has resources to help you develop both a schedule for Step 2 CK and any clinical subjects you may still need to master.
-Take the time to individualize these schedules, or use them as is, and then work on making your study plan part of your routine.
+It is often recommended to take one NBME® practice exam per week.
+Developing your schedule can be a challenge, but Lecturio has resources to help you develop both a schedule for Step 2 and any clinical subjects you may still need to master.
+Take the time to individualize these schedules, or use them as-is, and then work on making your study plan part of your routine.

-The best study material, and your source for your questions, will be a QBank dedicated to Step 2 CK.
-If you use Lecturio’s QBank, a free account will give you access to more than 1,200 Step 2 CK questions that will test your understanding of high-yield concepts.
-With a Premium account, though, you will also have access to in-depth explanations for all answer options, First Aid® references, and linked video lectures.
-Those explanations will help with active learning of high-yield facts for the exam.
-Above all, create a study schedule that will help you develop mastery of required topics while avoiding studying burn out.
+The best study material, and the source for your practice questions, should be a question bank intended to mimic the conditions of the real Step 2 exam.
+If you use Lecturio’s QBank, a Premium account will give you access to more than 1,200 Step 2 questions that will test your understanding of high-yield concepts.
+With a Premium account, you also have access to in-depth explanations for all answer options, First Aid® references, and linked video lectures.
+These explanations help facilitate the active learning of high-yield facts for the exam and for your future clinical practice.
+With all these resources, Lecturio makes creating a study schedule that will help you develop mastery of required topics while avoiding burnout easy!